cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes nodded, his expression unreadable.
 "Most intriguing."

 A hush settled over the room, thick with unspoken truths.
 Holmes had unearthed something deeper than a mere family dispute.
 Edward Blackwood had held a secret—one his brother was desperate to uncover.
 And now, it seemed, that secret had cost him his life.

+"Mrs. Blackwood," Holmes said gently, "Lieutenant Cartwright's concern for your welfare seems... particular."

+Katherine's fingers twisted her handkerchief.
+"We were acquainted before Edward.
+Nothing more."

+"Yet his recent visits to the study—" Holmes paused deliberately.

+"He claimed to have Edward's personal effects."
+Her voice wavered slightly.
+"Old correspondence that needed returning."

+"Correspondence that Edward had already seen?"
+Holmes asked softly.

+Katherine paled.
+"How did you—"

 As Holmes rose to his feet and began pacing, I turned to Katherine and spoke quietly.
 "And your children, Mrs. Blackwood?
 How are they faring?"